sigmaister/copy_CollapsOS/apps/basic/README.md

 Block devices commands.
 Block devices are configured during kernel initialization and are referred to by numbers.

-**bsel**: Select the active block device.
+**bsel <blkid>**: Select the active block device.
 The active block device is the target of all commands below.
 You select it by specifying its number.
 For example, `bsel 0` selects the first configured device. `bsel 1` selects the second.

 A freshly selected blkdev begins with its "pointer" at 0.

-**seek**: Moves the blkdev "pointer" to the specified offset.
+**seek <lsw> <msw>**: Moves the blkdev "pointer" to the specified offset.
 The first argument is the offset's least significant half (blkdev supports 32-bit addressing).
 Is is interpreted as an unsigned integer.

 The second argument is optional and is the most significant half of the address.